What To Plant In June

 Zone 7

-With the hottest weather coming in July, you should use caution in what you plant in zone 7 in June.
-You will want to start seeds inside for your colder weather plants.
+With the hottest weather coming in July, you should use caution when planting in zone 7 in June.
+You will want to start seeds inside for your colder-weather plants.
 Here’s what to start indoors:

 Zone 8